youwen5/web/routes/writing/+do-you-want-to-write.typ

 )

 #smallcaps(all: true)[In principle, yes.]
 I#(apostrophe)d love to write more,
 as an abstract concept.
-I love the _idea_ of putting thoughts to written word.
+I like the _idea_ of putting thoughts to written word.
 _I want to write_.

 So I built a #link(